tlegard/library/README.md

 ## Overview

 This is a collection of code needed for the CS 4264: Library Transcription Project.
-It is indeed to work with Adobe Premerie CS6 and provide a GUI for transcribing and filtering out key words of a view.
+It is intended to work with Adobe Premerie CS6 and provide a GUI for transcribing and filtering out key words of a video.

 ## Running the Server
-  0. Clone this repo a
+  0. Clone this repo

   1. Install [node](http://nodejs.org)